-Analysis | Joe Biden ‘not banning fracking’ defense, explained
+Analysis | Joe Biden’s ‘not banning fracking’ defense, explained

 Why this is so sensitive for Biden

 Biden is trying to navigate through a narrow passageway of politically turbulent waters on fracking.
 On the right, there is open hostility to banning it.
-On the left, activists argue the situation is so dire, America needs to ban it and other fossil-fuel production ASAP.
+On the left, activists argue the situation is so dire, America needs to ban it and other fossil fuel production ASAP.

-And for presidential candidates like Biden and Trump, there is a cold political calculation that fracking provides jobs — lots of jobs — in politically important states like Ohio and Pennsylvania and Texas.
+And for presidential candidates like Biden and Trump, there is a cold political calculation that fracking provides jobs — lots of jobs — in politically important states such as Ohio and Pennsylvania and Texas.
 Biden gets pressed about this a lot when he talks to people in those regions, people who might be concerned that electing a Democrat could mean electing someone inclined to take away their jobs.
 (It’s no coincidence that Biden restated his position on not wanting to ban fracking Monday while in Pittsburgh.)

 Here he is getting a question in July from ABC’s affiliate in Scranton, Pa.: “We’re losing a lot of jobs overseas, we’re losing a lot of jobs from the pandemic,” reporter Chelsea Strub asks him.
 “Especially if fracking is on the chopping block, how are we going to help these displaced workers?”

-Biden responds: “Well fracking is not going to be on the chopping block as you say.”
+Biden responds: “Well, fracking is not going to be on the chopping block, as you say.”

 Despite one misstatement and an inclination to be supportive of moving away from fossil fuels, that position hasn’t changed.